 Inventions & Associations

 Hermes was credited with inventing fire, the alphabet, dice (actually knucklebones) - and so he was worshipped by gamblers in his capacity as god of luck and wealth, and musical instruments, in particular, the lyre - made from a tortoiseshell by the god.
-Hermes was regarded as the patron of shepherds thanks to his invention of the pan pipes (syrinx).
-Travellers regarded him as their patron, and stone pillars (hermae) with a phallus symbol were often to be seen set up along roadsides to act as guides and offer good fortune to those who passed.
+Hermes was regarded as the patron of thieves and shepherds thanks to his invention of the pan pipes (syrinx).
+He was the patron of travellers, and stone pillars (hermae) with a phallus symbol were often to be seen set up along roadsides to act as guides and offer good fortune to those who passed.
 Hermae were particularly set up at boundaries, reminding of the god's role as a messenger between the gods and humanity, as well as his function as a guide for the dead into the next life.
 In addition, Hermes was regarded as the patron of the home, and people often built small marble stelai in front of their doors in his honour.

 Famous for his diplomatic skills, he was also regarded as the patron of languages and rhetoric.
 Orators regarded the god who transferred words from sender to receiver as their patron, as did interpreters (another group of boundary-crossers) and, even today, the study and interpretation of texts carries his name: hermeneutics.
 In the Hellenistic period, the god was often associated with gymnasia and seen as the protector of youths.
 Finally, the god's Latin name, Mercury, is, of course, the name of a planet, naturally, the fastest one to orbit the sun.